-Beans poriyal also known as green beans fry, is a traditional South Indian dish made with green beans, spices, curry leaves and coconut.
+Beans Poriyal also known as Green Beans Fry, is a traditional South Indian dish made with green beans, spices, curry leaves and coconut.
 “Poriyal” is a Tamil word for “stir fried” or “sautéed dish” usually made with vegetables or leafy greens.
-It can be made with many different kinds of vegetables like carrots, cabbage, okra, bitter gourd and a lot more.
-This beans poriyal is delicious, healthy and makes for a great side in your everyday meal.
+It can be made with many different kinds of vegetables like carrots, cabbage, okra, bitter gourd, potatoes and a lot more.
+This Indian Beans Poriyal is delicious, healthy and makes for a great side in your everyday meal.
 Make it on the stovetop in a pan or in the Instant pot following this recipe.

 The most common preparation of a poriyal begins with tempering mustard seeds, red chilli, lentils and curry leaves in oil, followed by stir frying the vegetables until tender.
 Lastly the dish is spiced and finished with fresh grated coconut.

 Though fresh grated coconut is what makes the Traditional Tamil Nadu poriyal so special, it can also be made without it.
 Simply use your favorite spice powder like idli podi, peanut podi or spiced coconut powder.
 It will still taste good.
 I have the details in the recipe card notes.

 Here I have used green beans but you can also use tender Chinese long beans or any other kind.
 A lot of times I make this beans poriyal with the Chinese long beans too.
 You can also add some carrots along with beans for a more colorful dish.

 Choose young and tender beans as they cook faster and taste better.
 I have also shared the instructions to make this in the instant pot in the recipe card below.